-Holly Sonders Gets Naked In A Bubble Bath And Tells Fans To ‘Relax’
+Holly Sonders Gets Naked In A Bubble Bath And Tells Fans To 'Relax'

 "you can purchase it...just kidding," Holly teased back.

-“Rub-a-dub-dub there’s a smokin’ hottie in da tub!” a second person exclaimed.
+"Rub-a-dub-dub there's a smokin' hottie in da tub!" exclaimed a second person.

 She arched her back and bent over to grab the handle of a black leather briefcase, which had the edges of numerous crisp bills sticking out of the side.
 With the other hand, she coquettishly slid a folded $100 beneath the high-cut leg of her skimpy lingerie.

-To date, over 11,000 supporters have double-tapped their screens to express their appreciation for the share.
+To date, over 11,000 supporters have double-tapped their screens to express their appreciation for that share.